Dr. Elizabeth ScottChief Curator – Director of Collections & Research

 Dr. Elizabeth A. Scott, B.A.
-(Hons.), M.A., Ph.D.
-(History, University of Saskatchewan) is the Curator of the Western Development Museum.
-Prior to joining the WDM in 2016 as Director of Research, Dr. Scott was a SSHRC Postdoctoral Fellow at the University of Prince Edward Island and Postdoctoral Fellow and Lecturer in the Interdisciplinary Centre for Culture and Creativity at the University of Saskatchewan.
-She previously worked as the Citizenship Officer for Saskatoon and Northern Saskatchewan with Citizenship and Immigration Canada and as a Citizenship Case Analyst in Ottawa, experiences that encouraged her to study the history of immigration policies in Canada.
+(Hons.), M.A., Ph.D., is the Chief Curator and Director of Collections & Research at the Western Development Museum.
+She is also Adjunct Professor in the Department of History at the University of Saskatchewan.
+Prior to joining the WDM in 2016, Dr. Scott held several postdoctoral fellowships and had worked as the Citizenship Officer for Saskatoon and Northern Saskatchewan with Citizenship and Immigration Canada and as a Citizenship Case Analyst in Ottawa, experiences that encouraged her to study the transnational history of immigration policies in Canada.

-She is a member of the Canadian Historical Association, presenting regularly at the Annual Meeting.
-She enjoys giving public lectures to community groups, at WDM events and for The Museums Association of Saskatchewan on topics in Saskatchewan History and the WDM Artifact Collection.
-She is actively involved in her community, as a member of the Saskatoon Archives and Archivists Group, former Executive Member of the Canadian Committee on Migration, Ethnicity and Transnationalism and former elected member of the Saskatoon Community Clinic Board of Directors.
-She was Chairperson of the 50th Anniversary of Medicare Committee in Saskatoon in 2012.
+An active member of the Canadian Historical Association, Dr. Scott presents regularly at the Annual Meeting.
+She enjoys giving public lectures to community groups and the heritage and museum sector.
+Dr. Scott is actively involved in her community, as a member of the Saskatoon Archives and Archivists Group, former executive member of the Canadian Committee on Migration, Ethnicity and Transnationalism and former elected member of the Saskatoon Community Clinic Board of Directors.
+She was chairperson of the 50th Anniversary of Medicare Committee in Saskatoon in 2012.

 Dr. Scott is passionate about advancing Reconciliation and building partnerships at the WDM, sharing the diverse history of the people of Saskatchewan and exploring our unique sense of place.
 She is honoured to lead the stewardship of the WDM artifact Collection for future generations to learn from and enjoy.